palewire/first-python-notebook/docs/src/jupyter_desktop.md

 ![jupyterlab desktop download](/_static/jupyter-desktop-install.png)

 Then pick the link appropriate for your operating system.
-The installation file is large so the download might take a while.
+The installation file is large, so the download might take a while.

 Find the file in your downloads directory and double click it to begin the installation process.
 Follow the instructions presented by the pop-up windows, sticking to the default options.